mahez69/Chennai_house_price_Prediction-and-deployment/README.md

 * Evaluvation
 * Deployment

-After the deployment stream lit:
+## After the deployment in streamlit:
 ![Screenshot (41)](https://user-images.githubusercontent.com/91714113/167983857-3555e3f7-d146-4cc4-8a99-b046ef7006a4.png)

+* The House Price has been predicted as per requirements.

 ![Screenshot (42)](https://user-images.githubusercontent.com/91714113/167983867-fc33eed8-d8cb-4674-a9ed-96b0bdbfdc9f.png)